2008 LSU Tigers football team

 The 2008 LSU Tigers football team represented Louisiana State University in the 2008 NCAA Division I FBS football season.
 The team's head coach was Les Miles, who entered his fourth year at the helm.
 They played their home games at Tiger Stadium in Baton Rouge, Louisiana.
 The Tigers entered the season as defending national champions, having defeated Ohio State, 38–24, in the 2008 BCS National Championship Game.

-Previous season

-In his third season as head coach, Les Miles led LSU to the 2007 SEC Championship and the 2007 NCAA Division I-FBS national football championship.
-The Tigers became the first team to win two championships in the Bowl Championship Series era (1998–2013) and also the first 2-loss team to win a national championship, even though no games were lost in regulation.
-The team finished with a final record of 12–2.

-The team overcame 2 triple-overtime losses and four other close games to become the first two-time Bowl Championship Series (BCS) champion ever.
-On their way to the BCS championship, the Tigers won their tenth Southeastern Conference championship by defeating Tennessee in the 2007 SEC Championship Game.

-The Tigers finished the season having earned the Southeastern Conference championship trophy, the Grantland Rice Award, the MacArthur Bowl National Championship trophy, the Associated Press Trophy and the AFCA National Championship Trophy.

 Pre-season

 In February, the NCAA granted defensive end Kirston Pittman a sixth-year of eligibility.
 Pittman had missed the 2005 and 2006 seasons with foot and ankle injuries.

 Coaching changes

 Defensive coordinator Bo Pelini left to become the head coach at Nebraska.